 All students must provide documentation of good health status by completing and returning the health form and the Technical Requirements form.
-Current CPR certification as a Red Cross or American Heart Association Health Care Provider must be documented before a student can attend a clinical experience.
+Current CPR certification as a Red Cross or American Heart Association Health Care Provider as well as proof of all required vaccinations and immunizations must be documented before a student can attend a clinical experience.
 There are no exceptions!